hello-jason/intro-to-middleman/markdown.md

 ???

 Works well enough, but must be included many times across all your templates.
+Lots of duplication

 ---